 Where do I belong then?

 And what if I just really feel like I belong in tech?

-It took over 20 years plus taking a local startup’s revenue up to 13M€ in 2 years while employing over 800 people, building a over 1M€ agency business with 15 employees, joining a VC, purchasing a Porsche and going to therapy for 10 years to validate my self-worth after being told for years I don’t belong in somewhere where I naturally feel like I belong.
+It took over 20 years plus take a local startup’s revenue up to 13M€ in 2 years while employing over 800 people, building a over 1M€ agency business with 15 employees, joining a VC, purchasing a Porsche, and going to therapy for 10 years to validate my self-worth after being told for years I don’t belong in somewhere where I naturally feel like I belong.

 I belong in tech and so do you.

 I’ve been in tech for over 20 years and I’ve seen its possibilities of a flexible career, self-expression, and financial independence for women.